Amy Sherwin: Family

 Sherwin's sisters Lucy Emma Sherwin, later Propsting, and Sarah Elizabeth Sherwin, later Barclay, were both musicians and singers, appearing together in amateur concerts.

 James Gleadow Sherwin (c.
 1848 – 9 July 1906), son of Isaac Sherwin MLC, was for 20 years secretary of the A.M.P.
 Society in Launceston, and organist at Christ Church, Frederick Street.
 He married Amy Richardson on 6 June 1890.
 A cousin of Amy Sherwin, he has been mis-reported as her father.

 Recognition

 In 2005 Sherwin was inducted to the Tasmanian Honour Roll of Women for service to the arts.
+Two life-size statues of Sherwin, in stone and bronze, were unveiled in 2026.
+The statues were created by Australian sculptor, Peter Schipperheyn, and supported by the Amy Sherwin Fund, led by Bob Brown.